MutDafny: A Mutation-Based Approach to Assess Dafny Specifications: Mutation tools and operators proposed for traditional programming languages

 Dafny provides five arithmetic binary ($+$, $-$, $*$, $/$, $\%$) and a single unary operator ($-$).
 Shortcut arithmetic operators ($++$, $--$), although common in other programming languages, are not available in Dafny.

 \emph{\ac{AOR}}~\cite{major2011, major2014, muJavaMethodLevelOperators, pitest, stryker.net, strykerjs, mutpy, mutmut, mull, go-mutesting2} replaces an arithmetic binary operator by another.
-However, in Dafny one cannot replace an arithmetic operator with $/$ or $\%$ out-of-the-box, as the verifier requires a pre-condition stating that the divisor is not zero, to ensure a division by zero error does not occur.
+However, Dafny does not allow the out-of-the-box replacement of an arithmetic operator with $/$ or $\%$, as the verifier requires a pre-condition stating that the divisor is not zero.
 One approach adopted by some tools consists of restricting which operators can be replaced by which.
-In Dafny, this could reflect in allowing free replacement between the $+$, $-$, and $*$ group of operators, and only allowing $/$ to be replaced with $\%$ and vice-versa.
-Replacement of unary arithmetic operators cannot be applied in Dafny as it only supports one unary operator ($-$).
+In Dafny, this reflects in allowing free replacement between the $+$, $-$, and $*$ group of operators, and only allowing $/$ to be replaced with $\%$ and vice-versa.
+Replacement of unary arithmetic operators cannot be applied in Dafny, as it only supports one unary operator ($-$).